high101bro/DIVA-Assessment/README.md

 ![image](https://github.com/high101bro/DIVA-Assessment/assets/13679268/78da7d70-3e74-4c3b-a271-07260b99e402)

-The vulnerability in this code lies in the insecure storage of credentials as plaintext files in the device's internal storage.
+The vulnerability in this code resides within the insecure storage of credentials as plaintext files in the device's internal storage.
 Here's where the insecurity resides within the code:

 ```java
 File uinfo = File.createTempFile("uinfo", "tmp", ddir);